CrimsonDreamers/CSCI-S-71-Project---CommuShare/README.md

 ### Project Part 2
 - Sprint planning: You have a forecast of how many story points your team can complete during the sprint.
 The forecast is documented in your README.
   - Forecast can be viewed [here](https://docs.google.com/spreadsheets/d/1VDQO14WLbvyb7d7xZ2lXw-nEitjI2kIVgZPprM8kmAQ/edit?gid=24#gid=24), as well as on our [Miro board](https://miro.com/app/board/uXjVK2OVZ-c=/).
-  - For pessimistic forecast, 20-25 story points per sprint; for reasonable forecast, 45 story points per sprint; for optimistic forecast, 50 story points per sprint.
+  - For pessimistic forecast, 65 story points per sprint; for reasonable forecast, 85 story points per sprint; for optimistic forecast, 100 story points per sprint.
+  - We've re-estimated and re-done our user stories as part of Sprint re-do on July 3rd, which means for our first Sprint we've decreased our forecast velocity.
 - The rationale for your forecast is documented in your README.
   - Rationale for this forecast: Because we didn't have starting data for our first sprint planning.
 We started by dividing the Product backlog total story points and we used the ranged project burndown because we thought it was more representative of the reality that can happened during a sprint.
 A lower amount of points and a very pessimistic scenario was envisioned in case of a catastrophe that would make it almost impossible to meet to work on our project.
 A realistic forecast is that we will probably do a little better than what we are confident to accomplish this sprint.
 And we went with a slightly more optimistic scenario if everything works on the first try and that we don't get any impediment that we didn't foresee.
 45 was our basic number we came up during sprint planning based on how the developers feels that they can accomplish this sprint and that we will gather data and feedback to inspect and adapt in the next sprint.
 - You pulled stories into your sprint backlog.
 You pulled stories from the top of your product backlog.
 The aggregate size of the stories does not exceed your forecast.
 Developers participated in this activity (and in your project README, you made a statement or provided evidence that only Developers participated in this activity).
 (1 point for each item)